v-fedorov/DestinyTailor/README.md

 # Destiny Tailor

-Destiny Tailor is a site designed to help fellow guardian's get the most out of their hard earned gear.
+Destiny Tailor is a site designed to help fellow guardians get the most out of their hard earned gear.
 By using Bungie's API, Destiny Tailor is able to evaluate your equipped gear, and with a bit of number crunching, provide you with a list of available "stat profiles".

 A "stat profile" is the term we use for a specific combinations of stats on your gear, e.g. choosing intellect over strength, which was introduced with Destiny year 2 items.
 This can proove really useful if, like us, you enjoy swapping your item stats to get the most out of them for the right situation, i.e. raiding, trials, or just a bit of casual striking.

 ## Releases

-### 0.x
+### 0.5

-- Improved item loading with local caching.
+- Performance improvements.
 - Added error warnings when Bungie API calls fail.

 ### 0.4